Autoscaling explained: Why scaling your site is so hard

 Using everyday language, plenty of analogies, and a sweet infographic, here is our take on why scaling your website is so darn difficult.

-- Why is scaling a website so hard?
+- Why is website scaling so hard?
 An analogy

 - Infographic showing the difficulty of server scaling

-- How over-reliance on scaling can let you down
+- How over-reliance on website scaling can let you down

 First things first: